 - How can the Criterion® service help students?

 Students get a response to their writing while it is fresh in their minds.
 They find out immediately how their work compares to a standard and what they should do to improve it.
-The Criterion service also provides an environment for writing and revising that capable and motivated students can use independently.
-This environment, coupled with the opportunity for instant feedback, provides the directed writing practice so beneficial to students.
+The Criterion service also provides an environment for writing and revision that students can use independently, 24 hours a day.
+This environment, coupled with the opportunity for instant feedback, provides the directed writing practice that is so beneficial for students.

 - How many topics are available?